ShamylZakariya/Platformer/NOTES.md

 LOW PRIORITY:
     - Refactor geom.rs, I don't like that module's existence.
     - Uniforms struct can be parameterized on the underlying data...but should it?
 Right now camera::Uniforms is essentially identical to sprite::Uniforms.
+Could make a Uniform<camera::UniformData> or something like that, will need trait constraints for btytemuck::Pod and Zeroable